 I 'found' yoga in 2007, still suffering from a tight back, neck & shoulders.
 It made such a tremendous difference to my life, physically, mentally & spiritually and the love I have for yoga grows more each day.

 "Yoga is a light which, once lit, will never dim.
 The better your practice, the brighter the flame" (B.K.S Iyengar).

-In 2013, I decided to train as a yoga teacher with Sally Parkes Yoga.
-I now share my passion for yoga with others & love nothing more than when new students join my classes.
+In 2013, I decided to train as a yoga teacher with Sally Parkes & I now share my passion for yoga with others & love nothing more than when new students join my classes.
 I have since completed Yin yoga workshops with Norman Blair, Vinyasa with Naomi Absalom, Pregnancy Yoga training, with Sally Parkes Yoga & Restorative Yoga Teacher Training with Judith Hanson Lasater (April 2014).
 Restorative yoga is absolutely wonderful for the mind, body & soul, so it's an exciting yoga journey & one which I feel privileged to be on & share with others.
-I did an amazing workshop with Donna Fahri, which was so interesting & will only go to increasing my knowledge of the S-I joint/lower back issues which so many people experience.
+I have done amazing workshops with Donna Fahri, which was so interesting & will only go to increasing my knowledge of the S-I joint/lower back issues which so many people experience.